ComradDoge/DogeEU4/README.md

 <h1>DD/MM/YYYY</h1>

-- Lollard, Waldensian, Cathar modifiers buffed.
 - Tatarstan ideas and formation requirements reworked.
 - Some Irish monuments are somewhat more accessible to Druidism.
+- Lollard, Waldensian, Cathar and some Catholic modifiers tweaked.
 - Rhineland content has been updated and is closer to EE's updated version.
 - Papal Rome expand infrastructure memery fixed samed as it was with Praha.
 - Westphalia and Rhineland forming decisions tweaked and now have less overlap.